DarkFlare69/MK7-Online-NTR-Plugin-v3/README.md

 # Mario Kart 7 NTR Plugin
 This is an online NTR plugin for Mario Kart 7.
-This is a complete remake of an old NTR plugin I made.
-This one was built with stability and optimization in mind.
-It's a lot cleaner than before and has more things to help ensure stability.
+This plugin is built around CTRPluginFramework, meaning it has many new features and advantages over older NTR plugins.

+# Advantages of CTRPluginFramework

+-Remap buttons permanently: You can choose which button you want to use to open the menu, and it will stay even after restarting your 3DS.
+-RAM Dumper: Help debug codes by dumping your game's RAM.
+-Code searcher: Find your own cheats and use them alongside this plugin -Cleaner menu
+-Faster executions
+-Increased stability
+-Much, much more.
+Explore it all for yourself!

 # Compatibility
 Rev0 USA - Fully Compatible